 The boundary is not the hardest part

-The words are rarely the issue.
-The hardest part of setting a boundary is surviving the feelings that come with it — the guilt, the fear of rejection, the worry that you have been too much.
+The words are rarely the hardest part.
+The harder part is staying with the guilt, fear of rejection, or worry that you have been too much.
 Those feelings are real, and they deserve attention.

-With the right support, it becomes possible to feel all of that and still hold your ground.
-Not because you have become tougher, but because you have built a different relationship with what it means to take up space.
+With support, it becomes more possible to feel them and still hold your line.
+Not because you have hardened, but because you have more room for yourself.

 Frequently Asked Questions